rayyuan/Scheme-Interpreter/README.md

 # Scheme-Interpreter
 Fully functional interpreter for the Scheme programming language.
+Two mutually recursive parser functions decompose Scheme expressions into internal Python representation of it.
+The interpreter then follows the Read-Eval-Print cycle.
+It can evaluate all special forms of Scheme language eg. cond, if, recursion/tail recursion.
+It also supports local and dynamically scoped expressions.